 Why you should buy this car: Although the '06 Altima is not quite "the cure for the common car" (I'm going with the Pagani Zonda), it's about as peppy a family four-door as money can buy — especially now that the '07 refresh is on its way and big discounts on '06's are on offer. »

 Why you should buy this car: Vee Dub's $25k cruise missile is the financially challenged pistonhead's Porsche.
 We're talking maximum bang for the buck (discounting the cramped MINI Cooper S and pricier, harder-riding Subaru WRX STi and Mitsubishi Evo).
-The GTI is also an ideal chariot for less adrenal enthusiasts with… »
+The GTI is also an ideal chariot for less adrenal enthusiasts… »

 Why you should buy this car: The Tahoe looks sharp, drives plush and coddles (five passengers) wonderfully.
 It ll tow a boat, ford a stream, plug some mud and save GM.
 Maybe. »